o3de/sig-testing/rfcs/test_harness/in_engine_test_harness.md

 ## What is the relevance of this feature?

-Test automation is key to efficient software development, and is increasingly highlighted as key to success in modern game development workflows ([1](https://www.youtube.com/watch?v=X673tOi8pU8),[2](https://www.youtube.com/watch?v=s1JOSbUR6KE),[3](https://www.youtube.com/watch?v=8d0wzyiikXM),[4](https://www.youtube.com/watch?v=2VDlX3Dqm0w),[5](https://www.gamedeveloper.com/programming/testing-for-game-development#automation)).
+Test automation is key to efficient software development, and is increasingly highlighted as key to success in modern game development workflows (see appendix for attribution).
 In the realm of simulations, automating a test can help support or disprove a hypothesis in an easily repeatable way.
 Tests can also serve as a learning tool, helping document and drive a real-world example of how a developer can use the system under test.
 Currently there is no simple and automated way to run tests in the game "launcher" executables created via O3DE.
 Developers are left to implement their own solution.
 This proposal intends to fill that in-game testing gap.

 O3DE's current test-writing tools primarily target C++ libraries at a low level with GoogleTest, or target the O3DE Editor at a higher level with Python-based tools.
 While developers can always write arbitrary code to run in O3DE launchers, there are no standardized tools to support writing test code in the engine.
 Providing these tools as a Gem would allow developers to easily onboard to in-game testing, and make it easy to disable that automation before public release.

 ## Feature design description

-Game logic test-writing should meet the developer where they do their work: at the inter-system "gameplay programming" level.
+Game logic test authoring should meet the developer where they do their work: at the inter-system "gameplay programming" level.
 Developers add new production logic between O3DE systems in multiple locations:

 - Lua Scripts
 - ScriptCanvas Scripts